St. Cloud and the Greater Central Florida

 Does Florida homeowners insurance cover a broken AC unit?

-Coverage depends on the cause of the failure, not the cost of the repair alone.
+Coverage depends on the cause of the failure, not just the cost of the repair.
 Sudden, accidental damage may qualify under a standard policy, but routine wear-and-tear breakdowns typically do not.

 How do I know if my AC is broken or just needs a reset in St. Cloud's heat?

-Try the safe breaker reset once following the steps above.
+Try the safe breaker reset once, following the steps outlined above.
 If no cold air comes through within 10 minutes of the reset, the problem is mechanical and requires a licensed technician to diagnose and fix.

 AC Down Right Now?
 We're Already on the Way.